Last-Men-Standing/blueview-service/README.md

 <h2 align="center">Backend Service for BlueView </h2>

 > This repository is the first iteration REST API for BlueView.
-It is designed to promote accountability and transparency through user testiomonials and discussison around police interactions in their community.
+It is designed to promote accountability and transparency through user testimonials and discussison around police interactions in their community.

 _Authored by:_